jonathanunderwood/outsider/README.md

 written in Python it should work on any platform.
 Patches to support other platforms would be gratefully received.

+## Current status

+This software is usable, but still under heavy development.

+Currently implemented:
+- Control of amplifier front panel controls
+- Control of amplifier effects

+To be implemented:
+- Selection of amplifier presets/patches
+- Saving of amplifer presets/patches
+- Uploading of presets/patches to amplifier
+- Control for effects loop on/off
+- Control for super-wide stereo on/off
+- Control for noise gate setting

+Out of scope:
+- Firmware updating

 ## Pre-requisites

 This software is written using Python 2.7, and should also work with